moranguo/hello-world/README.md

 Some of us get dipped in flat, some in satin, some in gross.
 But every once in a while you find someon who's iridescent, and when you do, nothing can ever compare.(Flipped)

+The higher I got, themore amazed I was by the view.(Flipped)